China Anne McClain: Personal life

 In 2014, Lauryn and China created a YouTube channel where they posted singing videos, challenges, tags, and Q&As.
 Sierra appeared in several of the channel's videos.
 As of August 2020, the channel has approximately 701,000 subscribers and 29 million views.
 They have since renamed the channel Thriii.

+In 2020, McClain started her online persona by releasing makeup transformations, cosplaying, lip-syncing audios and short Christian sermons on TikTok.
+The account has more than 17 million followers.

 As of 2011, she resided in Los Angeles.
 McClain cites her parents as her biggest influences.